 Orange and lemon zest give gingerbread cutouts a refreshing twist.
-Brushing a honey glaze over the top adds a subtle shine and extra touch of sweetness. —Monique Hooker, DeSoto, WI
+Brushing a honey glaze over the top adds a subtle shine and an extra touch of sweetness. —Monique Hooker, DeSoto, Wisconsin

 - 3/4 cup sugar

 - 1/2 cup unsalted butter, cubed

 - 1 teaspoon each ground cardamom, ginger, nutmeg, cinnamon and cloves

 - 2 tablespoons water

 - In a large saucepan, combine sugar, honey and molasses.
 Bring to a boil; remove from heat.
 Let stand 20 minutes.
 Stir in butter; let stand 20 minutes longer.

 - Beat in egg.
 In another bowl, whisk flour, almonds, baking powder, lemon zest, orange zest and spices; gradually beat into sugar mixture.
 Refrigerate, covered, 8 hours or overnight.